 Abstract

-Bamboo is the world’s sturdiest and multipurpose woody plant proficient of providing environmental, commercial and livelihood safety to the society, and also recognized as ‘Green Gold’, ‘Miracle plant’.
-It has conventionally been propagated through seed or vegetative methods, but these methods beset with several problems.
-Functioning arrangements prerequisite to be implemented to protection of bamboo from extra enervation and to inspire its sustainable growth and development to encounter demands and ecological safeguarding.
-Thus, during current investigation, a protocol has been established to regenerate plantlets through direct in vitro organogenesis from inoculated nodal segments excised from thee-year-old plants.
-Nutrient medium MS3B.5Kn.5G encompassing MS basal medium supplemented with 3.0 mgl-1 BAP in combination with 0.5 mgl-1 Kn and 0.5 mgl-1 GA3 proliferated maximum shootlets (78.03%) with higher number (7.0) and bigger length (6.32 cm).
-While highest rooting efficiency (77.78%) with higher root number (4.07) and length (9.50 cm) were evident on MS medium amended with 5.0 mgl-1 IBA.
-Whereas, maximum survival percentage (86.67) of regenerants was recorded on potting mixture comprehending sand, soil and farmyard in 1:1:1 ratio under greenhouse circumstances after six weeks of primary hardening.
-The in vitro raised regenerants were accustomed and established efficaciously under the field conditions.
-Although the characters were not scored quantitatively, regenerated plantlets seemed phenotypically normal and similar to mother plants.
+Bamboo is the world’s sturdiest and multipurpose woody plant proficient in providing environmental, commercial, and livelihood safety to society, and is also recognized as ‘Green Gold’, ‘Miracle plant’.
+It has conventionally been propagated through seed or vegetative methods, but these methods are beset with several problems.
+Functioning arrangements are prerequisite to be implemented to protect bamboo from excessive pruning and to inspire its sustainable growth and development to meet demands and ecological safeguarding.
+Thus, during the current investigation, a protocol has been established to regenerate plantlets through direct in vitro organogenesis from inoculated nodal segments excised from three-year-old plants.
+Nutrient medium MS3B.5Kn.5G encompassing MS basal medium supplemented with 3.0 mgl-1 BAP in combination with 0.5 mgl-1 Kn and 0.5 mgl-1 GA3 proliferated maximum shootlets (78.03%) with a higher number (7.0) and a bigger length (6.32 cm).
+The highest rooting efficiency (77.78%) with higher root number (4.07) and length (9.50 cm) was evident on MS medium amended with 5.0 mgl-1 IBA.
+Whereas, maximum survival percentage (86.67) of regenerants was recorded on potting mixture comprising sand, soil, and farmyard in a 1:1:1 ratio under greenhouse conditions after six weeks of primary hardening.
+The in vitro raised regenerants were accustomed and established effectively under the field conditions.
+Although the characters were not scored quantitatively, regenerated plantlets appeared phenotypically normal and similar to the mother plants.

 Keywords: Bambusa balcooa, in vitro propagation, morphogenesis, nodal segment and plantlet regeneration.